carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 ~~~
 {: .output}

-The timing that we have obtained for this step is now similar (actually longer) than for the serial calculation.
+The timing that we have recorded for this step is now closer to the one recorded for the serial calculation (the
+parallel calculation actually took slightly longer).

 > ## Serial vs parallel
 >
-> Can you speculate why the parallel calculation actually took longer than the serial one?
+> Can you speculate why the parallel calculation actually took longer than its serial version?
 >
 > > ## Solution
 > > TODO